3 days in NYC: an itinerary for first-timers

 • Statue of Liberty and Ellis Island

 But what do you do first?
-This three-day New York City itinerary will help you get a taste of what the city has to offer, and have you going home feeling like you got the most out of your first visit.
+This three-day New York City itinerary will help you get a taste of the best New York attractions on offer, so you'll head home feeling like you got the most out of your first visit.

 Looking for things to do in New York City?